woosting/turris-notes/howtos/lxc/container-creation.md

 7. Populate the container with basic tooling and create a regular user:

     ```shell
-    [cimport](https://github.com/woosting/cimports) -c <containernaam> -u <username>`
+    cimport -c <containernaam> -u <username>`
     ```

-    > cimport is a 2 stage cascading script.
+    > [Cimport](https://github.com/woosting/cimports) is a 2 stage cascading script.
 The first stage copies in a container initialisation script.
 Which is then executed from within the container to actually populate the container and create the user.

     .. grab coffee ..